Department of Numbers

 Lansing-East Lansing, Michigan Unemployment

-The BLS reported that the unemployment rate for Lansing fell 0.2 percentage points in April 2023 to 4.1%.
-For the same month, the metro unemployment rate was 0.3 percentage points higher than the Michigan rate.
-The unemployment rate in Lansing peaked in April 2020 at 18.5% and is now 14.4 percentage points lower.
+The BLS reported that the unemployment rate for Lansing fell 0.0 percentage points in November 2023 to 3.9%.
+For the same month, the metro unemployment rate was 0.4 percentage points lower than the Michigan rate.
+The unemployment rate in Lansing peaked in April 2020 at 18.5% and is now 14.6 percentage points lower.
+From a post peak low of 3.7% in July 2023, the unemployment rate has now grown by 0.2 percentage points.
 You can also compare Lansing unemployment with unemployment in other cities.

 Unemployment Rate: Lansing, Michigan, National